“This is not a request. This is an order.”

 Picture that God is standing at the front of the classroom telling us that not smoking is the best way to health.
 Is anybody going to interrupt to ask whether that is a suggestion or a commandment?
 The formality of the rule does not even begin to matter.
 What matters is whether the practice is the best way.
 That is called the authority of truth.
 The power of a divine “suggestion” is its truth, not its procedure.
 Once I recognize it as the best way, I need no further persuasion.
 I will not fear Love.

 This brief explanation shows that the term “commandment” is an unnecessary embellishment.
 Human genius (not blind obedience) follows every “best way,” including those that come by revelation.
-The school supplement reviews my upbringing and provides a secular counterpart to the slothful servant of this article.
+Next we review my upbringing and provide a secular counterpart to the slothful servant of this article.

 In scripture, the slothful servant is one who must be commanded in all things.
 The business statement is that two kinds of employees are worthless: (a) those who will not do as they are told and (b) those who will do nothing else.
 You personally choose between being a zombie or automaton and being an independent constructive force.

 Before his execution, Socrates asked the public to discipline his sons in his absence.
 Robert A. Heinlein said, “Do not handicap your children by making their lives easy.”
 In article 33 I explained that my joy in learning comes without guilt over having been previously ignorant.
 Article 47 praised my parents for teaching me that complying was less important than understanding why I should comply.